 Three years later players and parents have found a way to heal -- thanks to a team that has made a remarkable comeback

-At a recent practice as players warmed up as thunder clouds loomed, two mother watched from the stands.
+At a recent practice players warmed up as thunder clouds loomed.
+Two mother watched from the stands.

-The women, Lupita Davila and Marisela Godoy Luna share a love for the team but they’re also bound by that terrible night that changed their lives forever.
+The women, Lupita Davila and Marisela Godoy Luna, share a love for their sons' team but they’re also bound by that terrible night that changed their lives forever.

 “I’ll never be able to forget the faces of so many mother’s covered in the blood of their children,” said.